credativ/plutono/docs/sources/permissions/organization_roles.md

 - Cannot add, edit, or delete data sources.
 - Cannot manage other organizations, users, and teams.

-This role can be changed with the Grafana server setting [editors_can_admin]({{< relref "../administration/configuration.md#editors_can_admin" >}}).
+This role can be changed with the Plutono server setting [editors_can_admin]({{< relref "../administration/configuration.md#editors_can_admin" >}}).
 If you set this to `true`, then users with the Editor role can also administrate dashboards, folders, and teams they create.
 This is especially useful for enabling self-organizing teams to administer their own dashboards.

 ## Viewer role